voxeltycoon/docs/docs/guides/script-mods/adding-onclick-event-to-a-notification.md

 ## Play around

 If you're not yet very familiar with coding, I suggest to play around some more to see what other awesome things you can do with
 *Notification Actions*.
-This is a good way to get beter with coding.
+This is a good way to get better with coding.